system76/tech-docs/src/models/bonw14/repairs.md

 ![GPU raised at an angle](./img/gpu-raised.jpg)

-5. Place the new GPU (or re-seat the existing GPU) into the slot at an angle, then hold it down and replace the screws and connector.
+5. Place the new GPU (or reseat the existing GPU) into the slot at an angle, then hold it down and replace the screws and connector.
 6. Replace the thermal paste, heatsink/fan(s), battery, and bottom panel.